Fidalgo Island: History

-Fidalgo Island was originally inhabited by the Samish and Swinomish peoples.
+At the time of European contact, Fidalgo Island was inhabited by the Samish and Swinomish peoples.
 The Samish Indian Nation maintains a presence in the area, with an administrative office in Anacortes.

 Fidalgo Island is named for the Spanish explorer and cartographer Salvador Fidalgo who explored the area in 1790 with the fleet of Francisco de Eliza.
 Charles Wilkes discovered that it was an island rather than part of the mainland.
 He named it Perry Island in honor of Oliver Hazard Perry, the American commander who won the Battle of Lake Erie during the War of 1812.
 Following this theme, Wilkes named the island's highest point Mount Erie.
 When Henry Kellett reorganized the official British Admiralty charts in 1847, he removed Wilkes' name Perry and bestowed the name Fidalgo to honor the Spanish explorer.
 The highest point retained the name Erie.

 Settlement peaked in the 1850s due to the Fraser River Gold Rush and in 1890 due to speculation that the area would become a terminus of the Northern Pacific Railroad.
 Later the island became an important fishing and lumber center.